kolenaIO/kolena/docs/advanced-usage/set-up-natural-language-search.md

 Kolena supports natural language and similar image search across [`Image`][kolena.workflow.Image] data previously registered to the platform.
 Users may set up this functionality by extracting and uploading the corresponding search embeddings using a Kolena provided package.

-!!! note end
-    Kolena supports search embedding extraction and upload as an opt-in feature for our customers.
-    Please message your point of contact for the latest relevant extractor package.

 ## Example